 Oh, how I long for and seek that philosophy in every company with whom I do business.
 It was the standard I was exposed to all of my life and have come to expect from others.

 Unfortunately, the "serving to serve again" attitude is becoming more challenging to find in today's business environment.
 Here are a few personal stories of instances where I have found companies more structured to serve the owners than to serve their customers.

 My younger daughter was getting married and I just bought a new $150 formal shirt to wear with my new tux for the wedding on May 17th.
-It needed pressing so, on Tuesday, May 7th, I brought it to a nearby cleaners where I engaged with the owner and discuss how I wanted to look sharp when walking the lovely bride down the aisle the following Friday.
+It needed pressing so, on Tuesday, May 7th, I brought it to a nearby cleaners where I engaged with the owner and discussed how I wanted to look sharp when walking the lovely bride down the aisle the following Friday.
 The owner assured me that it will be perfect, without a crease or a wrinkle.
 Confident it will be done right I left, returning Saturday morning, May 10th, to pick up the shirt only to find the cleaners closed and a sign in the window stating "We will be closed from May 9th to May 20th", something the owner failed to tell me.
 I had to then order a second $150 shirt and take it to another cleaners two days before the wedding to have it ready in time for the big event.
-Now I have two single-purpose shirts for that tux I wear two or three times each year.
+Now I have two single-purpose shirts for the tux I wear two or three times each year.